JFLarvoire/SysToolsLib/README.md

 - Contributions from independent individuals are welcome under the rules of the Apache 2.0 license.
-- Contributions from employees of outside (non-HPE) companies will only be accepted after they've signed HPE's Corporate Contributor License Agreement in file HPE_CCLA.docx.
+- Contributions from employees of outside (non-HPE) companies will only be accepted after they've signed HPE's Corporate Contributor License Agreement in file [HPE_CCLA.docx].

 ## License